 Most American businesses and entrepreneurs consider English to be the international language of business.
 This idea hinders businesses and employees in that it leads them to believe that learning another language isn’t worth the time spent on education and it isn’t a necessary business strategy.
 However, the US Committee on Economic Development (CED) has found that American businesses lose more than $2 billion a year because of language or cultural misunderstandings.

-This trend and mindset does not help America’s economic potential.
+This trend and mindset do not help America’s economic potential.
 In order to be successful in international business, companies need to be able to accommodate foreign clients as well as communicate with them effectively.
 Despite this need, America is a shockingly monolingual nation.
 More than half (56%) of Europeans are bilingual, compared to less than a quarter (18%) of Americans according to research from the European Commission.
 With statistics like these, it’s probably clear that translation and language services are critical to our country’s economic growth.

 To see how Argo Translation can help you meet your needs when it comes to translation in the workplace and in human resources, please visit our website.